os-autoinst/openQA/docker/README.md

 ## Create directory structure

+In case you want to have the big files (isos and disk images, test and needles) outside of the docker volume container, you should create this file structrure from within the directory you are going to execute the container.

     mkdir -p data/factory/{iso,hdd} data/tests

-It is also necessary to either run all containers in privileged mode, or set selinux properly:
+It could be necessary to either run all containers in privileged mode, or set selinux properly.
+If you are having problems with it, run this command:

     chcon -Rt svirt_sandbox_file_t data

 ## Run the Data & WebUI containers

+    # Fedora
     docker run -d -h openqa_data --name openqa_data -v `pwd`/data/factory:/data/factory -v `pwd`/data/tests:/data/tests fedoraqa/openqa_data
-    docker run -d -h openqa_webui --volumes-from openqa_data --name openqa_webui -p 80:80 -p 443:443 fedoraqa/openqa_webui
+    docker run -d -h openqa_webui --name openqa_webui --volumes-from openqa_data -p 80:80 -p 443:443 fedoraqa/openqa_webui

 You can change the `-p` parameters if you do not want the openQA instance to own ports 80 and 443, e.g. `-p 8080:80 -p 8043:443`, but this will cause problems if you wish to set up workers on other hosts (see below).
 You do need root privileges to bind ports 80 and 443 in this way.